prg-titech/beamerthemeprg/README.md

 A beamer theme for Programming Research Group.

-Download the latest release from https://github.com/prg-titech/beamerthemeprg/releases and put them on your project.
+Download the latest release from https://github.com/prg-titech/beamerthemeprg/releases and put them on your project root.

 ## For developers